 One of the absolutely murkiest corner in any user – kernel space interface has to be that of input devices: keyboards, trackpads, joysticks, mice and so on.
 This is one of the rare few areas where I can sit and skim Android documentation and silently whisper “if only” before going back to alternating between screaming into a pillow and tracing through an ever expanding tree of “works 100% – 95% of the time” translation tables, where each new branch manages to be just a tad bit dumber than the ones that came before it.

 Starting in Linux land again, first open the documentation.
 Now, you can close it again – it won’t be useful – I just wanted you to get a glimpse of its horrors.
 The only interface that can really be used, is evdev, written in cursive just to indicate that it should be pronounced with a hiss.
 It is a black lump of code that will never turn into a diamond.
-Instead of being replaced, it gets an ever increasing pile of “helper” libraries (libevdev, libudev, libinput, libratbag, libkilljoy, libreadabuttonpress, libvaluebetween0and1, …) that tries to hide how shitty this layer is, a decay pattern which matches the DLL creep in Windows – without trying to address the core of the matter.
-The reason for this pattern is, I assume, that no one in their right mind wants to actually work on such a thing within the Linux kernel ecosystem – if it can at all be avoided.
+Instead of being replaced, it gets an ever increasing pile of “helper” libraries (libevdev, libudev, libinput, …) that tries to hide how ugly this layer is.
+This much resembles a transition towards the Windows approach of ‘kernel interfaces as library code’ rather than comparably clean and observable system calls.
+The reason for this pattern is, I assume, that no one in their right mind wants to actually work on such a thing within the Linux kernel ecosystem, if it can at all be avoided.

 There are two sides to the hotplug coin: input devices and output devices.
 The normal developer facing Linux strategy uses udev, the source code of which is recommended reading for anyone still looking for more reasons to get away from linux systems programming.
 If you want to have extra fun, take a look at how udev distinguishes a keyboard from a joystick.